iroy2000/react-redux-boilerplate/README.md

 ## Folder Structure

-The entry point of your application is `src/js/routes`, it basically a map between your `views` to a route.
+The entry point of your application is `src/js/routes`, it's basically a mapping between your `views` to a `route`.

 All your javascript code lives in folder `src/js`